 A new year brings with it new social media platforms, trends, and strategies to be aware of.
 But although many things regularly change in the world of social media, there are some things that somehow manage to remain the same, year after year.

-During our second monthly Let’s Get Digital panel, we talked broadly about social media marketing best practices going into 2019, unintentionally debunking some long-held social media myths as we addressed the topic from several angles.
+During our second monthly Let’s Get Digital panel, we talked broadly about social media marketing best practices going into the new year, unintentionally debunking some long-held social media myths as we addressed the topic from several angles.

 Before sharing our biggest takeaways, here’s what you’ll want to know about the expert panel present at our event:

 Now that you’ve got a taste of the well-rounded social media expertise at this month’s Let’s Get Digital event, let’s explore some of the social media myths they uncovered and explained for our audience.

 We asked our expert panel which social networks they thought were overrated and were surprised when most of them said that they saw Facebook as underrated.

 Many members of Generation Z claim that they prefer social networks like TikTok, Snapchat and Instagram.
 This has a lot to do with the perception by youth that the ‘boomers’ have taken over Facebook and Generation Z doesn’t appreciate the oversight on their online activities.
 Facebook’s lack of love with Generation Z might also have something to do with a higher sense of social consciousness present in the members of this generation compared to older generations, who don’t like the direction Facebook is going (privacy concerns, anyone?).

 According to Statista, Facebook use is still most predominant between the ages of 18-34: